METEO 3 Lesson 11 Images

 Text description of the Hadley Cells image.

 The image depicts a diagram illustrating atmospheric circulation in the tropics and subtropics.
-At the center is the "Inter-Tropical Convergence Zone" near the Equator, characterized by a towering cumulus cloud labeled "Hot Tower."
+At the center is the "Inter-Tropical Convergence Zone" also knowns as the ITCZ, near the Equator, characterized by a towering cumulus cloud labeled "Hot Tower."
 This cloud extends from above the surface to the top of the diagram, with upward pointing arrows indicating rising air.
 On either side of the 'Hot Tower,' smaller "Trade Cumulus" clouds are shown with arrows indicating upward air movement from the surface.
 Above the clouds is the "Tropopause," marked by a dashed line.
 Orange arrows depict air flow, showing air rising at the equator and diverging at the tropopause, moving toward the poles, then descending in the "Subtropical High Pressure Zone" in the subtropics.
 The base of the diagram is blue, indicating the ocean, and labeled with "Subtropics" on either side, and "Equator" in the center.
 "Trade Winds" arrows show horizontal surface winds moving toward the equator.

 Tricks of the Trades